Light Field Depth Estimation via Stitched Epipolar Plane Images: Introduction

-\item We propose depth propagation strategy to deal with LF depth estimation over texture-less regions. \end{itemize} Extensive experiments over both benchmark datasets and real world LF images demonstrate the accuracy and robustness of the proposed method.
-The rest of the paper is organized as follows: Section \ref{sec:RW} reviews the related work on LF-based depth estimation briefly.
-After the discretization model of the straight line and proposing the stitched-EPI in Section \ref{sec:SEPI}, we introduce our depth estimation algorithm in details in Section \ref{sec:SEPI depth}.
-The experimental results and comparisons with other state-of-the-art methods are illustrated in Section \ref{sec:exp}.
+\item We propose a depth propagation strategy to deal with LF depth estimation over texture-less regions. \end{itemize}

+The remainder of the paper is structured as follows: In Section \ref{sec:RW}, we provide a concise review of previous studies on LF depth estimation.
+Following this, in Section \ref{sec:S-EPI}, we present the SEPI representation, and in Section \ref{sec:SEPI depth}, we provide a comprehensive explanation of our SEPI-based depth estimation algorithm.
+We showcase the experimental results and perform comparisons with other state-of-the-art methods in Section \ref{sec:exp}.
 Finally, we conclude this paper in Section \ref{sec:con}.